Blyzz616/dashboard/README.md

 There are 3 different calculations performed throughout the day:

-Basing this on my desk clock that i've been using for the last few years:
+Basing this on my desk clock that I've been using for the last few years:
 ![display](https://github.com/Blyzz616/dashboard/assets/19424317/37c94e7f-a96b-4ac3-b51e-6d7318c1b85e)